Viky397/TorWICDataset/README.md

 Q) What is the unit of the depth values? \
 A) The depth images from RealSense D435i are scaled by a factor of 1000.
 The uint16 values can be converted into float values and multiplied by 0.001 to get depth values in meters.

+# Acknowledgments
+This work was supported by the Vector Institute for Artificial Intelligence in Toronto and the NSERC Canadian Robotics Network (NCRN).